dwelch67/mbed_samples/blinker01/README.blinker01.txt

 byte .bin file 256MBytes.
 Other platforms say you had ram start at 0x80000000 that would be a 2 Gigabyte file.
-A pretty big mistake, so dont use objcopy to create .bin files until you have verified that you have not made any mistakes.
-You will also make boot code programming mistakes on various processor architectures where a pc relative branch tries to reach some function, but your assembler is say in the rom and this function is in ram and like on this platform is farther away than a pc relative branch can reach.
+A pretty big mistake, so dont use objcopy to create .bin files until you have verified that you have not made any mistakes, or that you need to do more work to create a .bin file that will go into a flash/rom.
-The linker will give some sort of cryptic error about address fixup or something like that.
-Those are linker script type problems.

-The beauty of the mbed.org platform is that when you plug a usb cable from your computer into it it mountes as a mini usb-flash-drive basically a mounted file system.
+The beauty of the mbed.org platform is that when you plug a usb cable from your computer into it it mounts as a mini usb-flash-drive, basically a mounted file system.
 It expects you to copy a .bin file to this virtual flash drive.
 The Makefile shows you how to use objcopy to copy the actual binary data (rom/ram image) from the elf file into a .bin file.
 Notice that I prefer to name my cross compiled elf files as .elf so as not to be confused with elf files compiled for the host system.
 Also to help immediately distinguish the various binary formats